-Employees who are absent for a personal medical reason extending for a period of ten (10) or more consecutive working days must apply for a leave of absence in the Employee Services Department.
+Employees who are absent for a personal medical reason extending for a period of ten (10) or more consecutive working days must apply for a leave of absence in Leaves and ADA Management.
 An employee granted leave for a personal medical reason shall report to and receive clearance from the Health Services Department before returning to work.
 The employee shall provide a health care provider's written statement or release confirming the specific dates of the illness, specific restrictions, limitations and the duration of the restrictions, and date the employee may return to work to the Health Services Department.
-The Health Services Department shall notify and refer all employees who have been released to return to work to the Employee Services Department.
-[DEC (LOCAL)]
+The Health Services Department shall notify the employee and Leaves and ADA Management regarding medical releases to return to work.
+[DEC(LOCAL)]